 Specifically, pressure cooked Oyster mushrooms increased their Vitamin C content by 200%, Shiitake by 375% and increased the flavonoids of King Oyster mushrooms by 811% – compared to raw.
 The researchers theorize that the pressure cooking broke down the mushroom to reveal antioxidants that were not easily released when measured the raw.

-This study did not find increased benefits to Shiitake mushrooms compared to other cooking methods, but another study which measured the antioxidants of Shiitake mushrooms raw, boiled and pressure cooked at high pressure for 15 and 30 minutes found that a long, high-temperature cook increased Shiitake’s antioxidant scavenging activity.
+This study did not find increased benefits to Shiitake mushrooms compared to other cooking methods, but a 2006 study which measured the antioxidants of Shiitake mushrooms raw, boiled and pressure cooked at high pressure for 15 and 30 minutes found that a long, high-temperature cook increased Shiitake’s antioxidant scavenging activity.2

-A separate study that checked six types of oyster mushrooms also threw its support towards pressure cooking for three of them.
+A separate study that checked six types of oyster mushrooms also threw its support towards pressure cooking for three of them.3

 Pressure cooking increased the antioxidant activity of Pleurotus flabellatus [Pink Oyster mushroom], P. floridanus [White Oyster] and P. pulmonarius [Gray Oyster].
 This suggested that customized cooking

-method including pressure cooking might increase the health beneficial effects associated with increase of antioxidant activities.
+method including pressure cooking might increase the health beneficial effects associated with increase of antioxidant activities.3

 While there were nutrient losses, compared to raw, from abalone mushrooms, they were actually less than those provoked from microwaved and boiled.
 The King Oyster mushroom, which had recorded exponential increases in the first study, only faired a little better in the pressure cooker than boiled.
 That’s probably because even though it was cooked at the same temperature and time as the first study.
 Here, the sample was steamed in a covered bowl using an autoclave which likely slowed-down the actual heat-up of the mushroom (technically cooking it at a lower temperature).